zbuhrer/ttrpg/docs/DevPractices.md

 ### 4.1 Consistent Indentation

 *   **Guideline:** Use consistent indentation (typically 4 spaces) throughout your code.
+Adhere to [PEP 8 - Style Guide for Python Code](https://peps.python.org/pep-0008/).

 *   **Rationale:** Consistent indentation improves code readability and makes it easier to identify code blocks.

 ### 4.2 Descriptive Comments

 *   **Guideline:** Add comments to explain complex logic or non-obvious code.
+Use [Docstrings](https://peps.python.org/pep-0257/) for documenting functions, classes and modules.

 *   **Rationale:** Comments help other developers (and your future self) understand the code.

 ### 4.3 Reusable Functions

 *   **Best Practice:** Encapsulate UI logic into reusable functions or components.
 This reduces code duplication and makes it easier to maintain the application.
+Consider using [Design Patterns](https://refactoring.guru/design-patterns/catalog) where appropriate to structure complex code.

 *   **Example:**